naturalis/naturalis_data_api/nl.naturalis.nda.docs/PURL service description.rst

   http://data.biodiversitydata.nl/naturalis/specimen/ZMA.AVES.39215

 HTTP content negotiation can be used to request alternative media types besides HTML.
 Content negotiation through HTTP Accept headers can be mimicked by including an "__accept" query parameter in the URL (see example below).
+This feature has been designed for testing purposes but do feel free to use this feature for your own specific needs.

 .. list-table::
    :widths: 50 80